-- The auto segment, which produces and trades air conditioning systems and car radios, and provides tire removal services. - The electronic consumer goods segment, which produces and markets television sets and mobile telephones, among other electronic products. - Retail, which trades mobile phones and television sets, among other electronic products. - The agricultural segment. - The Other services segment that mainly comprises real estate lease activities.
+- The electronic consumer goods and Mobile phone segment, which produces and markets television sets and Mobile phone, among other electronic products. - Retail, which trades mobile phones and television sets, among other electronic products. - The services segment, which is engaged in providing logistics and technical services related to the repair of Mobile phone and other electronic products. - The farming segment, which is engaged in exporting cereal and oil seeds. - The Other segment comprises real estate lease activities, among other minor ones.

-No operating segments have been aggregated to form the above operating segments
+No operating segments have been aggregated to form the above operating segments.